diogoleitao/tinadb/README.md

 # tinadb
-tinadb is a database but it's not
+tinadb (This Is Not A DataBase) is a database but it's not.
+This is a Ruby port of Miserlou's [NoDB](https://github.com/Miserlou/NoDB).